QuickBooks Payroll · Setup

 Wrong wage-base configuration

-Misconfigured wage bases for Social Security, SUI, FUTA produce tax miscalculations on every paycheck all year.
-The errors don’t surface until quarterly reconciliation or year-end W-2 generation — at which point you have months of incorrect tax handling to reconcile.
+Misconfigured wage bases for Social Security, SUI, and FUTA produce tax miscalculations on every paycheck all year.
+The errors don’t surface until quarterly reconciliation or year-end W-2 generation — at which point you have months of incorrect tax handling to reconcile and refile.

 CoA mapping errors

-Payroll posting to wrong general ledger accounts means every payroll run requires journal-entry corrections until the mapping is fixed.
-Beyond the cost, the accounting damage compounds — wrong departmental allocations affect management reporting throughout.
+Payroll posting to the wrong general-ledger accounts means every payroll run requires journal-entry corrections until the mapping is fixed.
+Beyond the cost, the accounting damage compounds — wrong departmental allocations distort management reporting throughout the period.

 Missing benefits accruals

-If benefits accruals aren’t configured correctly, year-end W-2 box 12 reporting is wrong — specifically box 12 codes for 401k, health, FSA, HSA contributions.
+If benefits accruals aren’t configured correctly, year-end W-2 box-12 reporting is wrong — specifically the box-12 codes for 401(k), health, FSA, and HSA contributions.
 Wrong W-2s trigger employee tax-return amendments, IRS correspondence, and CPA cleanup work.

 Prior-year wage import errors